freelawproject/free.law/content/pages/press-coverage.md

     Appeals](http://midwesterngirl.com/2010/07/01/free-alert-tool-for-the-u-s-courts-of-appeals/)"
     Adventures of a Midwestern Girl in Sunny, Sunny California (Jul.
 1, 2010).
--   Staff, "[Court Listener â€“ Alerts From Circuit Courts of Appeal](https://uhlawlibrary.wordpress.com/2010/05/13/court-listener-alerts-from-circuit-courts-of-appeal/)" UH Law Library's Blog (May 13, 2010).
+-   Staff, "[Court Listener -- Alerts From Circuit Courts of Appeal](https://uhlawlibrary.wordpress.com/2010/05/13/court-listener-alerts-from-circuit-courts-of-appeal/)" UH Law Library's Blog (May 13, 2010).
 -   Paul Lomio, "[Keeping up with the federal courts with